gdscuy1/socials/README.md

 ## Submission

 To submit your task, create a pull request to this repository.
 You can find more information about how to create a pull request [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+- Create a new pull request from your forked repository (Click the `New Pull Request` tab located at the top of your repo).
+Make sure to compare across forks, then select this repository as target

+- Add reviewers(optional)

+- Wait for your pull request review and merge approval!

+- **Please STAR this repository** if you had fun!

 - Hurraayyy!! ...
 You're Done!